David-Shadow/tglogger/README.md

 License
 -------

-This library is released under the MIT License.
+This library is released under the Apache License.

 Contributing
 ------------